 Breaking the time barrier meant we were now intelligent.
 We could use past experience to shape future events.
 As a simple ape frozen in the present, we had not known the anguish that the notion of death produces.
 Before, death had just been a momentary interruption in time, a sad happening devoid of meaning, and one that was not anticipated.
 But now, having broken the time barrier, not only did we know that we would die, but we also knew what could cause our death, and we trembled with fear.
 We saw dangers that threatened our life every which way we turned.
 We no longer trusted our instincts and we were insecure, and that made us very aggressive.
 An everyday occurrence became a deadly threat, and fear overcame us.
 The forest became a scary place and darkness was unbearable.
 We could no longer stand the aquatic environment either, for we imagined the most terrible creatures lurking beneath the surface.

 We managed to survive by taking refuge in caves and grabbing unto the (coat) tails of any outstanding individual who seemed to have answers.
 Through trial and error we discovered how to make a fire and keep it going.
 Thereafter, we not only could warm ourselves, but we could keep the predators at bay.
 We learned to make weapons, and to hunt and live in groups, and our confidence grew.
-Ever so slowly, we were able to deal with the knowledge that there were deadly dangers and that our life would someday end.
+Nonetheless, it was hard to accept that we were animals and behaved like animals, and that our life would someday end.